jeevan-patil/slack-weather-app/README.md

 <a href="https://slack.com/oauth/authorize?scope=incoming-webhook&client_id=319023237538.319874037078"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>

-I am openweather APIs to fetch weather information from the cities.
+I have used openweather APIs to fetch weather information from the cities.
 The technology stack used for development of this app is as follow:
 - Amazon Lex
 - Amazon Lambda (NodeJS)
+- Serverless for writing NodeJS lambda

 Thanks!